How Long Does it Take to Become an Electrician?

 There’s also the question of whether to choose a Certificate program, or increase your earning potential with an Associate Degree.
 The Service Management program options, for example, at Lincoln Tech campuses in Columbia, MD, Indianapolis, IN, Marietta, GA, and Melrose Park, IL award graduates an Associate of Applied Science Degree, which can translate to more career opportunities and better wages when you enter the workforce.
 These degree programs take about one additional year to complete, but the payoff can be well worth it down the road.

-Once earned, your Electrician credentials can help you pursue a career anywhere in the country – including states such as California, Texas, New York, and Florida, which are all projected to need more than 5,000 electricians per year*.
-Electricians are also in demand across New England, and in states like Georgia, Illinois, Indiana, Maryland, New Jersey, Ohio, and Pennsylvania.
+Once earned, your Electrician credentials can help you pursue a career anywhere in the country.
+Electricians are in demand everywhere, especially across New England, and in states like Georgia, Illinois, Indiana, Maryland, New Jersey, Ohio, and Pennsylvania.
 Outside of Hawaii, the highest average electrician pay rates can be found in Washington, D.C. and Illinois – and you’ll find Lincoln Tech campuses conveniently located in both regions to help you train and connect with hiring managers.

 A career in the electrical industry can be rewarding, exciting, and satisfying – but it doesn’t happen overnight.
 How long it takes to become an electrician depends on many factors, but in the end, you’ll be happy you chose this career path.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Electricians,

 on the Internet at https://www.bls.gov/ooh/construction-and-extraction/electricians.htm (visited December 13, 2019).
 Data is current as of December 3, 2019.